 This work has significant implications for how we conceive of and write German, European, and transnational history.
 First, it shows that religion was a principal vector for establishing transnational German networks and creating heterodox ideas of “Germanness.”
 Second, it demonstrates that overseas Germans created a range of national mythologies and collective chronologies that relied more on local knowledge than on events in Central Europe.
 Third, it shows how European settlers deployed and denied their nationalities to appeal to the prejudices of host governments and secure evolving, local objectives.
 Fourth, it demonstrates that national prejudices circulating in Europe and the Americas before WWI guided the formation of the international refugee regime during the interwar period.
 Altogether, my work shows how European migrants used nationalist means to secure what were often nationally indifferent ends.

 The Sword Outside, the Plague Within: Influenza, War, and Religion, 1918-1920, concerns how European religious leaders and laypeople interpreted the 1918 “Spanish flu” pandemic.
 Within a year, the disease killed between 50-100 million people, immediately after a global war that took the lives of twenty million people.
 We know that apocalyptic ideas swept across the Western world during the war, that physicians could not agree on the pandemic’s causative agent, and that Christian leaders supplied religious interpretations to earlier “plagues.”
-However, “Spanish flu” scholarship to date has largely focused on the pandemic’s epidemiology and its social, medical, and political consequences within specific national settings.
-We therefore know relatively little about the pandemic’s cultural impact and almost nothing of its religious consequences.
-My book addresses this lacuna by focusing on the flu’s religious dimensions in four specific local settings and situating my findings within a comparative, transnational framework.
+However, the scholarship to date has largely focused on the pandemic’s epidemiology and its social, medical, and political consequences within specific national (and typically urban) settings.
+We therefore know little about the pandemic’s cultural impact and almost nothing of its rural and religious consequences.
+My book addresses this lacuna by focusing on the flu’s religious impact in four specific rural settings in England, Germany, Ireland, and Switzerland and situating my findings within a comparative, transnational framework.